Entries open Monday 22 March (10.00am)

 14. Best practice in the handling and care of works will be implemented at all times by Gallery staff, however, the Gallery will not be responsible for any loss or damage suffered to any print in its possession or under its control.
 Each entrant shall indemnify the Gallery against any loss or damage suffered to the selected print.
 Insurance coverage is the full responsibility of the entrant (transit and in-situ) and is recommended by the Gallery.

 15. Each entrant specifically permits and authorises the Gallery to reproduce the selected print (in full or detail) via print or electronic media for publicity, reports, catalogues and any other publications related to the exhibition.
-The Gallery reserves the right to reproduce acquired works in subsequent promotion of the prize, the Gallery and its collection.
+The Gallery reserves the right to reproduce acquired works in the subsequent promotion of the prize, the Gallery and its collection.
 Acknowledgement of authorship will be duly made.
-Copyright permission will be sought should the Gallery receive an external request (from an institution or publisher) for reproduction of an acquired work.
-Authority to reproduce the selected print is also extended to the Ursula Hoff Institute for promotion of the prize (for example: the UHI website), and Queenscliff Gallery & Workshop respectively.
+Copyright permission will be sought should the Gallery receive an external request (from an institution or publisher) for the reproduction of an acquired work.
+Authority to reproduce the selected print is also extended to the Colin Holden Charitable Trust for promotion of the prize.

 16. The selected print must be available for acquisition by the Gallery.
 Each entrant shall nominate the purchase value of the selected print—it is recommended that this is a fair market price.

 18. Shortlisted artists may be contacted by the Gallery to participate in public programs, contribute to media engagements or education activities—availability of artists during the exhibition dates is appreciated.

-19. The prize-winning prints will be announced at the opening of the exhibition on Thursday 19 September and shall become the property of the Gallery upon payment of the prize money to the winning entrants.
+19. The prize-winning prints will be announced at the official opening of the exhibition on Friday 3 September and shall become the property of the Gallery upon payment of the prize money to the winning entrants.
 NB: all prize monies paid are inclusive of GST (where applicable).